SwiftedMind/Puddles/README.md

     // Here, we react to user interaction and doe whatever needs to be done to the view's state switch action {
     case .didTapButton:
-      buttonTitle = "You tapped that button!"
+      secretMessage = "You tapped that button!"
       interface.sendAction(.userDidInteractWithButton)
     }
   }